Practice-SpencerTower/DSAs/graphs.md

   - Visit the node's nieghbors
   - Continue visiting each neighbors' neighbors
 - Can be done recursively or iteratively
-- The order of results will differ iterative and recursive approaches
+- The order of results will differ between iterative and recursive approaches
   - Each version may start with a different neighbor, so the order of traversal is different
   - One uses a stack, the other uses a queue
   - Both are still depth first